 - Applicants from universities outside Norway are kindly requested to send a or a similar document, which describes in detail the study and grading system and the rights for further studies associated with the obtained degree.

 - A short essay (up to 1000 words) describing their view of the main research challenges in interaction design and learning technologies.

-- The master thesis and any other work which the applicant wishes to be taken into account should clearly indicate the applicant's contribution.
+- Any other work which the applicant wishes to be taken into account should clearly indicate the applicant's contribution.

-- Names and contact information of at least two references.
+- Names and contact information of at least three references.

 If all, or parts, of your education has been taken abroad, we also ask you to attach documentation of the scope and quality of your entire education, both bachelor's and master's education, in addition to other higher education.
 Description of the documentation required can be found here.
 If you already have a statement from NOKUT, please attach this as well.